 Subject to Change Without Notice

-Tuition and fee charges are based on the following elements:
+Tuition charges are based on many factors, including the following elements:

 - current tuition and fee rates

 - student's enrollment level (undergraduate, graduate)

 - participation in exchange programs

 - date when the student adds or drops courses and the reason

 If the University raises tuition, it is strongly recommended that an amount equal to twenty percent (20%) of the incremental tuition revenue generated should be designated for need-based financial aid.